The Vital Nursing Skills Needed to Grow a Healthy Career

 As a nurse, whenever you’re on a shift, there are patients’ lives on the line.
 It should come as no surprise that there are many technical nursing skills that are necessary to perform the duties required of you.
 This is why there are such strict requirements for becoming a nurse.

-We used real-time job analysis software to examine nearly 1.5 million registered nurse job postings from the past year.2 The data helped us identify the top clinical nursing skills employers are seeking.
+We used real-time job analysis software to examine more than 1.6 million registered nurse job postings from the past year.2 The data helped us identify the top clinical nursing skills employers are seeking.
 Here’s what we found:

 - Acute care